-8. A few states had estimates with confidence interval widths that were larger than the recommended 10% margin of error.
-In 2021, six states (Alaska, Delaware, the District of Columbia, North Dakota, South Dakota, and Wyoming) had over criteria confidence intervals ranging from 10.1% to 15.7%.
+- 7. The US Census Bureau recommends using a 90% confidence interval for evaluating the accuracy of estimates using ACS data. - 8.
+A few states had estimates with confidence interval widths that were larger than the recommended 10% margin of error.
+In 2023, three states (North Dakota, South Dakota, and Wyoming) had over criteria confidence intervals ranging from 11.9% to 13.3%.